-You’ll perhaps recall that when I finally got around to reading Arthur Arnold Dietz’s book, Mad Rush For Gold In Frozen North, I was a little bemused to discover it was a pretty obvious fake, given its widely accepted status as one of the classics of Gold Rush memoirs.
+You’ll perhaps recall that when I finally got around to reading Arthur Arnold Dietz’s book, Mad Rush For Gold In Frozen North, I was a little bemused to discover it was a pretty obvious fake (at least in parts) given its widely accepted status as one of the classics of Gold Rush memoirs.
 My original post about that is here.

 Well, I’ve now got hold of historian Terrence M. Cole’s article, “Klondike Literature”, in the Summer 2008 issue of Columbia, which I find is appropriately subtitled, “The Mad Rush For Truth in the Frozen North”.